Write your Engineering Resume in 5 Steps: Including a Sample Resume!

 1. Your Introduction

 Show your passion for engineering and pick a few of the key qualities that you detailed in the 5th heading (Sell your Qualities).
 Start by introducing yourself and the role you are applying for.
-Follow with your relevent experience and end with a few sentences that communicate the type of person you are to your potential employer.
+Follow with your relevant experience and end with a few sentences that communicate the type of person you are to your potential employer.
 Engineers are efficient readers, so they will pick out key information from this paragraph and use it to form an overall image of you.
 Keep your introduction short (2-3 sentences) since we want to keep the entire resume 1-2 pages (preferably one page).

 List your relevant education only - your employer doesn't care what preschool you went to.
 Although it might be tempting, avoid putting in certificates or awards that are unrelated to the industry and keep your resume relevant to the job you are applying to: include your Tertiary (University) degree, year of graduation and your majors/minors.
 Any relevant extracurricular activities are welcome in this area.
 View the engineering resume sample for an example of an ideal layout for this section.